Hakeem626/Professional-README-Generator/README.md

   ## Installation

-  Close the repository on Github
+  Clone the respository from the Github.

   ## Usage

-  Run NPM Start to run the program
+  Run npm Start to run the application.

   ## Contributing

-  Hakeem did everything
+  Clone the github, contribute and try to push.

   ## Tests

-  run npm i
+  Run npm i before after installation, confirm everything is installed.

   ## License